learn-co-curriculum/phase-1-using-fetch/README.md

 ## Explain How to Fetch Data with `fetch()`

 The `fetch()` function retrieves data.
 It's a global _method_ on the `window` object.
-That means you can simply use it with `fetch()` in DevTools.

-Here's the skeleton for using it.
-We'll provide it again with lots of comments so you can step through what's happening, but for a quick reference, here's the skeleton:
+That means you can use it simply by calling `fetch()` and passing in a path to a resource as an argument.
+To use the data that is returned by the `fetch()`, we need to chain on the `then()` method.
+We can see what this looks like below:

 ```js
 fetch("string representing a URL to a data source")